a woman teaching children

 5. Structured and Age-Appropriate Curriculum

 A good daycare will provide a stimulating, age-appropriate curriculum that supports the social, emotional, and cognitive development of your child.
 Whether it’s a play-based or Montessori approach, the daycare should foster curiosity and learning through structured activities.
-Explore More About Our Programs and Services!

 6. Clear Communication with Parents